 Provide a "Fun" Kids' Table

 It's easy for children to get lost in a sea of adults who are dancing, drinking, and dining the night through.
 A bit of forward-thinking and planning can ensure that your children and stepchildren also have a great time of their own.
-Providing coloring books or other non-messy activities and photo props, asking the DJ to play a few of their favorite songs, and serving them a few of their favorite foods or desserts are easy ways to make sure they're enjoying the evening.
+Providing coloring books or other non-messy activities and photo props at the kids' table, asking the DJ to play a few of their favorite songs, and serving them a few of their favorite foods or desserts are easy ways to make sure they're enjoying the evening.

 Depending on their ages, the wedding location, and the situation, you can even consider allowing them to have a best friend tag along for the evening.
 That way, they have a special person by their side to share the evening with and won't feel "alone" or that they stand out.

 Make Them a Part of the Process